FoodStandardsAgency/register-a-food-business-front-end/docs/contribution-guidelines/adding-a-new-data-field.md

 5. If the new data field should be displayed on the summary table:

     1. If the data needs to be manipulated before it is displayed on the summary table, see [Transforming user data for the summary page](./transforming-data-summary-page.md).
-    2. Add the data field to the [SummaryTable component](../../src/components/SummaryTable.js) and add row and data field entries to the [test arrays and objects](../../src/components/SummaryTable.test.js) where necessary.
+    2. Add the data field to the [SummaryTable component](../../components/SummaryTable.njk) and add corresponding test entries to the matching test file in `/pages_unit_tests` where necessary.

 6. Add the new data field to the submission data transformation function.
 For more information, see [Transforming user data for submission](./transforming-data-submission.md).